can mold exposure cause hair loss

 Respiratory Problems or Shortness of Breath

-If taking a deep breath feels more like breathing through a straw, it’s time to check for mold.
+If taking a deep breath feels more like breathing through a straw, it’s time to check for the fungus.
 Spores can affect your lungs, leading to breathing difficulties and respiratory issues.

 Skin Rashes or Hives